 An Explanation of Fed Tapering and Its Impact on the Markets

 The reason for this move was that the economy had become strong enough for the Fed to feel confident in reducing the level of stimulus.
-The tapering continued on January 29, with the Fed announcing that the continued improvement in economic conditions warranted a reduction in QE, and the central bank remains on track to have the program wound up before year-end.
-The Fed has opted for this gradual approach is the Fed's desire to create minimal market disruption.
+The tapering continued on January 29, with the Fed announcing that the continued improvement in economic conditions warranted a reduction in QE, and the central bank remained on track to have the program wound up before year-end.
+The Fed opted for this gradual approach to create minimal market disruption.

 Origin of the "Tapering" Discussion

 The issue of tapering first moved into the public consciousness when Bernanke, asked about the timing of a potential end to the Fed’s quantitative easing policy in his May 22 testimony, stated, “If we see continued improvement and we have confidence that that's going to be sustained then we could in the next few meetings ... take a step down in our pace of purchases.”
 This was just one of many statements made by Bernanke that day.
 However, it was the one that received the most attention because it came at a time that investors were already concerned about the potential market impact of a reduction in a policy that has been so favorable for both stocks and bonds.

-For a full, up-to-date explanation of Fed policy, see Current Federal Reserve Policy: A Layperson’s Explanation
+For a full, up-to-date explanation of Fed policy, see Current Federal Reserve Policy: A Layperson’s Explanation.

 Bernanke followed up his previous statements in the press conference that followed the Fed's meeting on July 19.
-While stating that the quantitative easing policy remained in place for the time being, the Fed Chairman also said that the policy was dependent on incoming data.
-Given the improvement in the U.S. economy, he expected this data-driven approach will prompt him to begin to taper QE before the end of 2013, with the program ending entirely in 2014.
+While stating that the quantitative easing policy remained in place for the time being, the Fed chairman also said that the policy was dependent on incoming data.
+Given the improvement in the U.S. economy, he expected this data-driven approach would prompt him to begin to taper QE before the end of 2013, with the program ending entirely in 2014.

-With this as background, the markets expected the tapering to occur at the Fed's September 18, 2013 meeting.
+With this as background, the markets expected the tapering to occur at the Fed's September 18, 2013, meeting.
 However, the central bank surprised the markets by electing to keep QE at $85 billion per month.
-This shift was likely caused by two factors: 1) a string of weaker economic data that had been released in the prior month and 2) the prospect of slower growth stemming from the oncoming government shutdown and debt ceiling debate.
+This shift was likely caused by two factors: a string of weaker economic data that had been released in the prior month and the prospect of slower growth stemming from the oncoming government shutdown and debt ceiling debate.
 As a result, the Fed opted to delay the start of tapering until its December 2013 meeting.